-In addition, a single instance does not constitute misconduct except in extreme cases.
+In addition, a single instance does not con-stitute misconduct except in extreme cases.
 (Arson, for example, is gross misconduct based upon a single incident.)
 At least one prior warning for the specific behavior that led to a discharge is generally required to sustain a finding of misconduct.

-A warning for something else does not qualify.
+A warning for a separate instance does not qualify.
 If an employee receives a warning for lateness, but then is discharged for neglecting to follow safety standards, misconduct would probably not be found.
 The initial warning for lateness is not the same as the actual reason for discharge (safety violations).

-The law places the need for documentation, burden of proof, upon the employer in misconduct issues.
-The employer must usually show two things: deliberate disregard of the employer interest, and at least one prior warning for misconduct.
+The law places the burden of proof upon the employer in misconduct issues.
+The employer must usually show two things: deliberate disregard of the employer's interest and at least one prior warning for misconduct.

 To meet this burden of proof, complete and accurate record keeping is essential.
-Ideally, warnings should be in writing, dated and signed by both the employer and employee.
-In case of a dispute over the issuance of a warning, the employee's signature on the warning constitutes clear evidence that he was indeed given a warning.
+Ideally, warnings should be in writing, dated, and signed by both the employer and employee.
+In case of a dispute over the issuance of a warning, the employee's signature on the warning constitutes clear evidence that he or she was indeed given a warning.

 Warnings should clearly list the behaviors that are not acceptable.
-Citing specific recommendations on how to improve, and specific standards to be achieved, are also important.
+Citing specific recommendations on how to improve and specific standards to be achieved.
 Incomplete or vague records seldom contain these essential items and will not generally meet the burden of proof requirement.

-Finally, this proof must be provided timely to the Adjudication Unit and again to the administrative law judge at an appeal hearing.
-Failure to substantiate an allegation of misconduct with evidence or credible testimony will result in a determination in favor of the claimant.
-An employer must participate in the initial fact finding process, as well as any appeals, or evidence will be lacking and the unemployment claim will be allowed.
+Finally, this proof must be provided timely to the Department.
+Failure to substantiate an allegation of misconduct with evidence or credible testimony may result in a determination in favor of the claimant.
+An employer must participate in the initial fact finding process, as well as any appeal, or evidence will be lacking and the unemployment insurance claim will be allowed.